hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

   + meta parameters: the number of hidden units, the number of layers, or the size of the weight penalty
   + trying lots of alternatives and choosing the one w/ the best performance on the test set
     + wrong method
-    + easy to do but giving false impression of how well the methods works
+    + easy to do but giving false impression of how well the methods work
     + settings w/ best performance on a test set unlikely to work on new data set drawn from the same distribution
     + model tuned for a particular test set
   + extreme example
     + assume that the test set has random answers that does not depend on the input
-    + the best architecture perform better than chance on the test set
+    + the best architecture performs better than chance on the test set
     + unable to be expected to do better than chance on a new test set

 + Cross-validation